Code of Conduct

 Violation of Local, State, or Federal Law

-Any violation of local, state, federal, or international law may subject a student to College disciplinary action.
+Any violation of local, state, federal, or international law may subject a student to a referral to the student conduct process.
 A pending appeal of a conviction shall not affect the application of this rule.

 Weapons and Other Prohibited Items